Strategies for Preventing Postmenopausal Osteoporosis

 There are a few ways to ensure you have enough calcium and vitamin D in the body.
 You primarily absorb calcium through your diet, which should include:

-Dairy products like milk, cheese, and yogurt.
+Dairy products like milk, cheese, and yogurt, for those who tolerate dairy

-Leafy greens like broccoli, kale, and bok choy.
+Leafy greens like broccoli, kale, and bok choy

-Fortified foods like tofu and orange juice.
+Fortified foods like tofu and orange juice

 For calcium to be used efficiently, it’s important to maintain sufficient vitamin D levels.
 Vitamin D helps the body absorb calcium from the digestive tract to promote bone health.